 Once you break your poetry book into different sections, make sure you give each section a separate title.
 You can come up with any creative title for each section.
 Remember, the title should be unique and descriptive and make the reader want to turn the page to read the poems.

 2. Page Breaks are a Must

-Once you have all your poems ready in a Word document, ensure each poem is on a single page.
+Once you have all your individual poems ready in a Word document, ensure each poem is on a single page.
 When you have more poems jumbled together on one page, the result is a sloppy, unprofessional poetry book.